benjaminhuanghuang/parallel-concurrent-programming-linkedin/README.md

 - Lock can be realeased by a different thread than was used to acquire it
 - RLock must be released by the same thead that acquired it.
 - RLock must be released the same number of times it was acquired.
+- The acquire() method can be called recursively on a RLock, but not on a regular Lock.

 ## Try Lock / Non-blocking Lock
 - Non-blocking lock/acquire method of mutex